Specialised services can help people with disability with training and finding work.

 Find a Disability Employment Service provider near you.

-JobAccess is an information and advice service that offers help and workplace solutions for people with disability and their employers.
+JobAccess is an information and advice service offering help and workplace solutions for people with disability and their employers.

 JobAccess includes a website and a free telephone information service for confidential, expert advice on the employment of people with disability.
 Information includes: